docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

     - The certificate will need to be renewed before it expires.
 Certbot can automatically renew the certificate in background, but you may need to take steps to enable that functionality.
 See https://certbot.org/renewal structions.
     ```

-!!! tip "(Optional) Renewing certificate"
+After completing the steps above, your certificate should be ready to use.

-    Since the above example only implements how to provision a certificate, since generated certificate will expire in 90 days, you might want to implement renew feature here.
+??? tip "Renewing a certificate (Optional)"

-    In the following example, we will modify our created `docker-compose.yml` and create a container which will use for renewing the certificate
+    We've only demonstrated how to provision a certificate, but it will expire in 90 days and need to be renewed before then.

-    First, we modify our `docker-compose.yml` to add a service called `certbot-cloudflare-renew`:
+    In the following example, add a new service (`certbot-cloudflare-renew`) into `docker-compose.yml` that will handle certificate renewals:

     ```yml
     services: